You might also recognize Yotam Ottolenghi as a chef, restaurateur, and bestselling cookbook author.

 It isn’t always like a master’s dissertation that hangs over you or journalism, where the next story is usually there to put in writing.

-As he says: “When you feed humans, you experience an immediate feeling of joy.”
+He says, “When you feed humans, you experience an immediate feeling of joy.”

 Remember, paintings are a crew game.

-For Yotam, the final essential ingredient is that success is a crew effort: it is approximately bringing one-of-a-kind human beings’ abilties together and growing, collectively, over the years.
+For Yotam, the final essential ingredient is that success is a crew effort: it is approximately bringing one-of-a-kind human beings’ abilties together and growing collectively over the years.

 “I’m not very entrepreneurial via nature.
-I am a low chance taker.
+I am a low-chance taker.